mat456/mat456/README.md

 I'm a Data Analyst with several years of experience working with business data, reporting and data quality topics.

-I particularly enjoy projects where the challenge is not only to analyze the data, but also to **structure messy information, define meaningful metrics and communicate the results clearly**.
+I particularly enjoy projects where the challenge is not only to analyze the data, but also to **structure messy information, define meaningful metrics and communicate the results clearly through data visualization**.

+Outside of business analytics, I have a strong interest in **football analytics** and regularly experiment with football event data, predictive modelling and interactive visualizations.

 📍 France
 🌍 French / English